- Academic integrity

-- Contact Krista Walford, Manager of the ETFO AQ program at least 2 weeks prior to the start of the course to allow enough time for appropriate accommodations to be made.
+- Contact Jordan Appelberg (email@example.com), Manager of the ETFO AQ program at least 2 weeks prior to the start of the course to allow enough time for appropriate supports to be put in place.

-- The documentation provided will be reviewed and and an appropriate accommodation plan will be developed for the course.
+- The documentation provided will be reviewed, and an appropriate accommodation plan will be developed, in collaboration with the candidate.

-- Your accommodation plan will be implemented and communicated to your course instructor.
+- The accommodation plan will be implemented and communicated to the course instructor, as appropriate.

 Candidates may opt to defer a particular course once during any 12 month period.
-This ensures that the candidate doesn’t lose any money and is able to continue in the course at a time that is more convenient for the candidate.
+This ensures that the candidate doesn’t lose any money and is able to continue in the course at a time that is more convenient.
 The timing of the deferred course will be based upon the existing ETFO course offerings.
 No course can be deferred more than once.

 - Defer the course once to a future session within the calendar year.
 This may be done at any point in the course with approval from the AQ manager: no refund, no loss of money.